• Skip to main content

 In case you hadn't noticed, our family loves to play a variety of games.
 Sometimes we need something simple and elegant, other times we need something a bit more complex.
 Both categories of games keep us on our toes and I'm delighted to report that today we are recommending one of each type of game!

-Tsuro: The Game of the Path is quite genius in its simplicity and its newest sibling, Tsuro: Rise of the Phoenix, takes that brilliancy to the next level by adding new complications that make the gears in your brain really move!
+Tsuro: The Game of the Path is quite genius in its simplicity and its newest sibling, Tsuro of the Seas, takes that brilliancy to the next level by adding new complications that make the gears in your brain really move!

 Note: Calliope Games graciously sent us the games to try out.
 This post contains affiliate links.
 All opinions are my own, as always.